 Average Mice Extermination Cost

-According to HomeAdvisor, the typical price range for rodent extermination is $172 to $520, with an average price of $342.
 A full-service professional visit, which usually includes an inspection, treatment, and exclusion—that is, preventing mice from returning—usually ranges from $200–$600.
-However, an especially large or troublesome rodent infestation may cost well over $1,000 to fully contain.
+However, an especially large or troublesome rodent infestation might cost more than $1,000.

 Factors That Affect Mice Extermination Pricing

-The overall cost of mice extermination will vary depending on the size of the problem, with a larger infestation costing more to remove than a smaller one.
+The overall cost of mice extermination will vary depending on the size of the problem.
 In addition to the size of an infestation, the following factors will affect the total exterminator cost.